MuckRock/documentcloud/docs/api/api.md

 ## Freestanding entities

-In addition to extracting entities from Google Cloud's Natural Language API, you can define your own entities, then later tag documents with them.
+In addition to extracting entities with Google Cloud's Natural Language API, you can use the system of your choice, like SpaCy's entity linker or one you've built yourself.
+If you do so, you can use these endpoints to define the entities, then later use [`PUT /api/documents/<document_id>/entities/`](#Entities#Endpoints) to tag documents with them.

 #### Fields

+These are the fields in the entity objects, which you'll use with the freestanding entity API endpoints.

 | Field         | Type   | Description                                                    |
 | ------------- | ------ | -------------------------------------------------------------- |